paddyjclancy/devops_notes/DNS_route53_records.md

 - When a DNS server hits records for a site, it will trigger another lookup, returning the subsequent IP

 ### Aliases

-- Virtual record type created to provide CNAME-like behavious on domains
+- Virtual record type created to provide CNAME-like behavious on domains.
+- Works with Route 53
+- Similar to CNAME records but resolved on server side and appear to clients as an A record
+- They can be used to create transparent references to other AWS resources that only provide DNS names and not IP addresses, such as an Elastic Load Balancer or a CloudFront distribution.

 ### MX Records